 That definitely sounds like an oxymoron, doesn’t it?
 Buckeyes, fudge, healthy?

 To reduce the fat and calories in the peanut butter layer without sacrificing the flavor, I turned to peanut flour.
 Peanut flour is similar to almond flour, and it’s made by grinding peanuts and removing most of their oil.
-When mixed with liquid, it has a similar texture and the same taste as traditional peanut butter.
+When mixed with liquid, it has a similar texture and taste as traditional peanut butter.

 Note: I used this brand because the only ingredient is peanuts.
 Some other brands include a little sugar or other ingredients, so check the labels before you buy.